quantuminformation/test-recorder/README.md

 ##Angular

-The protractor test app has been copied to demo/protractorTestApp You can run this
+The protractor test app has been copied to demo/protractorTestApp.
+The test recorder has been added to this also.
+You can run it with this:

+`npm run demo-angular`

+###Testing
+This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there

+You need ti start webdriver:
+`npm run webdriver`

+then run protractor with :
+`demo-angular-test`

+To run the placehold spec that you can paste teh generated code into, first start

 ###Current UI interactions that are recorded for acceptance tests: